nasa/cumulus/docs/deployment/postgres-database-deployment.md

 user_credentials_secret_arn = arn:aws:secretsmanager:us-east-1:xxxxx:secret:xxxxxxxxxx20210407182709367700000002-dpmpXA
 ```

-Note the output values for `admin_db_login_secret_arn` (and optionally `user_credentials_secret_arn`) as these provide the AWS Secrets Manager secret required to access the database as the administrative user and, optionally, the user database credentials Cumulus requires as well.
+Note the output values for `admin_db_login_secret_arn` (and optionally `user_credentials_secret_arn`) as these provide the AWS Secrets Manager secrets required to access the database as the administrative user and, optionally, the user database credentials Cumulus requires as well.

-The content of each of these secrets are is in the form:
+The content of each of these secrets are in the form:

 ```json
 {